 Virus Expert Said This About Where COVID Came From

 "I learned that we're not going to answer this question absent one of two things happening," said Gottlieb.
 "Either we find the intermediate host, the animal that was the one that spread COVID, or there's a whistleblower inside China.
 Or someone close to this who knows that this came out of a lab comes forward, defects, goes overseas.
 Or we intercept some communication that we shouldn't have had access to.
 Absent something like that, we're not going to be able to answer this question.
 This is going to be a battle of competing narratives.
 I think over time, the side of the ledger that says that this might have come out of a lab has grown more robust and the side of the ledger that says that this came out of a natural species has not really moved."

 Virus Expert Said This Was a Big Mistake When the Pandemic First Started

 "They didn't understand that this wasn't spreading like flu," said Gottlieb of the authorities.
 "If you're just looking for flu symptoms, you might not see coronavirus spreading.
 So they were very confident early on that there was no community spread.
 We should have been doing things differently in anticipation that this probably was spreading.
 We just weren't picking it up, which in fact was the case."
 Dr. Anthony Fauci has also said he wishes he knew earlier that COVID spread from asymptomatic people.

-So keep following Dr. Anthony Fauci's fundamentals and help end this pandemic, no matter where you live—wear a face mask that fits snugly and is double layered, don't travel, social distance, avoid large crowds, don't go indoors with people you're not sheltering with (especially in bars), practice good hand hygiene, get vaccinated when it becomes available to you, and to protect your life and the lives of others, don't visit any of these 35 Places You're Most Likely to Catch COVID.
+Follow Fauci's fundamentals and help end this pandemic, no matter where you live—get vaccinated ASAP; if you live in an area with low vaccination rates, wear an N95 face mask, don't travel, social distance, avoid large crowds, don't go indoors with people you're not sheltering with (especially in bars), practice good hand hygiene, and to protect your life and the lives of others, don't visit any of these 35 Places You're Most Likely to Catch COVID.